PEXANE2/azure-docs.tr-tr/articles/iot-edge/tutorial-deploy-function.md

 ---
-title: Öğretici bir Azure işlevi bir cihaza - Azure IOT Edge dağıtma | Microsoft Docs
+title: Tutorial deploy an Azure function to a device - Azure IoT Edge | Microsoft Docs
-description: Bu öğreticide, geliştirdiğiniz bir Azure IOT Edge modülü işlev ve edge cihazına dağıtma.
+description: In this tutorial, you develop an Azure function as an IoT Edge module, then deploy it to an edge device.
 author: kgremban
 manager: philmea
 ms.author: kgremban